-The largest number of complaints received under the Disability Discrimination Ordinance (DDO) is related to sick leave.
+The majority of complaints received under the Disability Discrimination Ordinance (DDO) are related to sick leave.
 Discriminatory acts can take many forms, including dismissal, poor performance review, limiting access to training opportunities, and refusal to grant salary increase.

-Steve, a property management assistant, had been off sick for two months last year due to colon cancer.
+Steve, a property management assistant, had been off sick for two months due to colon cancer.
 After a series of medical treatments, he fully recovered and returned to work.

 "I had been in my job for five years.
 My performance had never been a concern until I returned to work from sick leave," said Steve, who found himself treated unfairly by his employer.
-"I found out my supervisor had rated me 'satisfactory' in my performance review, but higher up, the senior manager downgraded the rating without notifying me.
-As a consequence, I was not given a year-end bonus, and shortly afterwards, they even made me redundant."
+"I found out my supervisor had rated me 'satisfactory' in my performance review, but the senior manager above him downgraded the rating without notifying me.
+As a consequence, I was not given any year-end bonus, and shortly afterwards, they made me redundant."

 He continued, "They had no fair reason for treating me like this.
-What was more shocking was when I found out later that the only reason they lowered my rating was because of my long absence from work.
+I was shocked when I found out later that the only reason they lowered my rating was because of my long absence from work.
 Redundancy was the only excuse they could think of to get rid of me."
 Steve lodged a complaint with the EOC against his employer for disability discrimination.

-The EOC investigator looked into the complaint and explained to both parties the provisions of the anti-discrimination legislation.
+The EOC case officer looked into the complaint and explained to both parties the provisions of the anti-discrimination legislation.